 They can compress down but not considerably, meaning they probably won’t fit in your carry-on bag.

 Being on the ground, you will have more contact with critters in a tent.
 Bugs may fly into the space when you go in and out of the vestibule and you may see them crawling under your tent ground.

 Tents also make a lot of noise when they flap in the wind, which may sound like outside animals when you are cozy in your sleeping bag.
-A good rule of thumb is always to sleep with earplugs to avoid hearing scary noises.
+A good rule of thumb is to make sure you’re fully prepared for any situation.

 Which Is Best for You?

 So, which is best for you, a tent or a hammock?
 This depends on many above-mentioned factors.